Bell Mobility: UMTS

 In October 2009, Telus Mobility and Bell announced plans to deploy HSPA technology by 2010 as part of an effort to eventually upgrade to LTE technology.
 The network, using largely shared infrastructure, launched on November 4, 2009.

 According to Bell, the single-channel HSPA+ network is available to 96% of the Canadian population.
 It provides download speeds of up to 21 Mbit/s, with typical speeds ranging between 3½ and 8 Mbit/s.

-The dual-channel network, on the other hand, began in 2010 and is available to 70% of the Canadian population.
-It can reach download speeds of up to 42 Mbit/s but with typical speeds of 7 to 14 Mbit/s.
+While this network used to operate on the frequencies of 850/1900 MHz, it currently is only active on 1900 MHz.

+The HSPA+ network will shut down in Manitoba on March 31, 2026, and a nationwide shutdown will occur on March 1, 2027.

 Bell's HSPA+ network coverage is in portions of all Canadian provinces and territories, but it is not possible to drive in Canada between the Pacific coast to the Atlantic coast without going through areas without any cellular coverage, as there are gaps in cellular coverage in British Columbia and Ontario.